AbdulMoeezBaig/Linux/README.md

 after the x -> two numbers -> 1st is user id -> 2nd is group id, names and such , then at end -> home directory and at end, information about once user logs in, what  shell he gets
 sudo useradd ironman -> adds user ironman (does not demand further info)
 useradd -> default shell becomes bin/sh and not /bin/bash (as in the case of adduser)
+useradd -> does not add password or anything
+cat /etsy/passwd -> shows entry for password but we didnt set any passsword
+does have an entry in the shadow file but none was set
+sudo passwd ironman jarvis  -> sets new password for ironman user (now upon checking shadow file we will get a hash)
+still ironman does not have a home (directory)
+ls -al -> reveals hidden files
+usermod -> user modification
+sudo usermod ironman --shell /bin/bash -> shifts shell to bash (from sh)
+sudo usermod -l tony ironman -> changes username  to tony from ironman
+sudo -> super user do (stands for)
+su -> switching another user
+su - -> no user put = shifts to root user
+sudo su - -> makes you root user logout-> to logout
+if u change users and use sudo it probably wont work sudoers file determines who can use sudo